-These currently cost £2.35 per meal and are cooked by Sheree and Jo.
+These currently cost £2.35 per meal and are cooked onsite.

 There is a huge choice on offer each day, to include hot and cold meal choices and a packed lunch option.
 School meals cooked on the premises are very popular.
 There is a wide selection of healthy food available to choose from each day.
 Under current legislation, pupils in Years R to Year 2 are entitled to free school meals.